 The Intergovernmental Panel on Climate Change warns that global warming must not exceed 1.5 degrees celsius (above pre-industrial temperatures) to avoid the most catastrophic impacts to the environment.

-Businesses have a vital role to play in driving down greenhouse gas (GHG) emissions and building a resilient, zero-emissions economy arounded in science.
+role to play in driving down greenhouse gas (GHG) emissions and building a resilient, zero-emissions economy grounded in science.